pt1243/python-guide/practical-matters/installing-and-managing-python.md

 This presents a problem if there are multiple versions of the same executable (in this case, `python.exe`) on the system.
 Because only the first executable is run, whichever Python version happens to be first in the `PATH` entries will be run. *Usually*, this is the most recently installed version, which is *usually* the latest Python version.
 However, depending on which order you installed different Python version in, you will end up running different Python versions - hardly desirable behaviour.

-To deal with this, Python has a specific program, the *Python launcher for Windows*, which is installed as a separate app.
-It's purpose is to use various heuristics to determine which installed Python version should be used to execute a specific Python command.
+To deal with this, Python has a specific program, the *Python launcher for Windows*, invoked with the `py` command.
+It is installed as a separate app, and its purpose is to use various heuristics to determine which installed Python version should be used to execute a specific Python command.

 Running `py -0p` lists all the Python versions the launcher can find in order of preference, along with their paths; `py -0` will do the same but without the paths.
 For example, if you have Python 3.8 through to 3.11 installed, you should see something like this: